intermezzOS/kernel/README.md

 want to chat.

 We’re currently in the process of re-building from scratch, to properly document things as we go along.
-Check the `original_backup` branch for the code we had before this redux.
+Check the `dev` branch for the code we had before this redux.

 ## Requirements